370th Air Expeditionary Wing: Expeditionary Service

-The 370th Air Expeditionary Advisory Group (AEAG) was activated during the Iraq War on 29 March 2007.
+The 370th Air Expeditionary Advisory Group was activated during the Iraq War on 29 March 2007.
 Its activation ceremony at New Al Muthana Air Base was delayed until late April.
-The mission of the 370 AEAG was to restart the Iraqi Air Force by training Iraqi Air Force aircrews how to operate, employ and maintain Lockheed C-130 Hercules and Mil Mi-17 aircraft, and to maintain and operate as a self-sufficient air base.
+The mission of the 370th was to restart the Iraqi Air Force by training its aircrews how to operate, employ and maintain Lockheed C-130 Hercules and Mil Mi-17 aircraft, and to maintain and operate as a self-sufficient air base.
 This mission was known as "CAFTT" for Coalition Air Forces Training Team.
 The group included personnel from a variety of career specialties and it was assigned to Second Air Force as part of Air Education and Training Command.

 The group included the 52nd Expeditionary Flying Training Squadron, inactivated in December 2011 with the U.S. withdrawal from Iraq.